Tobacco Products Directive (TPD) 2014/40/EU

 - Product registration

-- Electromagnetic Field (EMF) testing and Report according to EN 62233
+- Electromagnetic Field (EMF) testing and reports according to EN 62233

 Additional optional related tests

 As regulations governing e-cigarettes are relatively new and are expected to continue changing, many importers and manufacturers have been left with questions about their testing obligations.
-Eurofins has therefore endeavored to offer clear guidance to the industry, with credible reporting services at competitive prices.
+Being specialist in the field, Eurofins is able to offers clear guidance to industry through our expert and testing services.